 “BROOKLYN” BY STEELY DAN

 Steely Dan keeps things light with some piano and long-winded, soulful singing on this classic track.
-Telling the story of a man hustling his way through financial and lady problems, the song by the American jazz rock band explores the borough and its, at times, tough charm.
+Telling the story of a man hustling his way through financial and dating problems, the song by the American jazz rock band explores the borough and its occasional “tough love” charm.

 “BROOKLYN” BY MOS DEF

-One of the coolest singers of all time, Lou Reid looks back on a life of lost love, two-bit friends, and falling in love over and over again with the city.
-He closes the tune singing, “Coney Island baby/ Man, I swear, I’d give the whole thing up for you.”
+One of the coolest singers of all time, Lou Reed looks back on a life of lost love, two-bit friends, and falling in love with Brooklyn over and over again.
+He closes the tune singing, “Coney Island baby / Man, I swear, I’d give the whole thing up for you.”